 Implementing Security Frameworks and Standards for CPS

 Given the complex threat landscape surrounding Cyber-Physical Systems, adopting established security frameworks and standards is not just advisable, but essential.
 These frameworks provide a structured approach to identifying risks, implementing controls, and managing the overall security posture of CPS environments.
 They help organizations move from ad-hoc security measures to a more systematic and robust defense strategy.
-An understanding of such structured approaches can also be found in areas like Understanding Zero Trust Architecture, which provides a paradigm for network security design.
+Understanding structured approaches to risk analysis, much like how algorithmic market analysis systematically evaluates complex financial systems, is crucial for CPS security.

 Key Security Frameworks and Standards for CPS